• Skip to primary navigation

 Question: Today people are travelling more than ever before.
 Why is this the case?
 What are the benefits of travelling for the traveller?

 In the question above, one of my students replaced the word ‘travelling’ with ‘commuting‘.
-She continued to use the word ‘commuting’ and ‘commute’ throughout the whole essay.
+She continued using the words ‘commuting’ and ‘commute’ throughout the essay.

 ‘Commuting’ means specifically travelling to and from work every day.
 The result was that her whole essay was full of irrelevant ideas.